 with the procedure.

-- If you will remove your clothing, and put on a hospital gown.
+If you need to remove your clothing, you will put on a hospital gown.

 during the procedure.

 After the sedation has taken effect, you will be put on a water-filled cushion or